Sorry, submissions are temporarily disabled for this journal

 Aims and scope

 AGRIEAST publishes research information of broad practical significance pertaining to both tropical and subtropical Agriculture.
 The journal has a wide coverage of subject area relevant to Agriculture which include crop genetic resources, crop improvement, crop protection, plant physiology, tissue culture, biotechnology, ecology, environment, agro forestry, post-harvest technology, food science and technology, food engineering, farm power and machinery, irrigation and water management, remote sensing and GIS, solid and waste water treatment, soil science, soil and moisture conservation engineering, cropping and farming system, horticulture, agricultural economics, extension, livestock production and agrostology, ruminants and non-ruminants, breeding of farm animals, etc.

-Submission of manuscript to the Editor involves the assurance that it is original and that no similar paper, other than an abstract or a poster presentation, has been or will be submitted for publication elsewhere, without the consent of the Editorial Board.
-Research papers, read at Symposia and Reviews may be submitted.
-Research papers should describe original investigation or technological achievements.
-Reviews should be critical evaluations of existing knowledge in a specialized field.
-The journal also accepts research notes.
+Submission of a manuscript to the Editor involves the assurance that it is original, and that no similar paper, other than an abstract or an oral or poster presentation, has been or will be submitted for publication elsewhere, without the consent of the Editorial Board.

 Presentation of Manuscripts

 The maximum length of contribution is 5000 words including figures, tables and references.
 The papers should be written clearly and concisely.
 All unnecessary textual matter, figures and tables must be eliminated.
 In general, the impersonal form should be used.